Living well Medicare What's Buzzing Your Health & Wellness

 When it comes to Medicare, don’t trust AARP

 There was once a time when AARP fought for the interests of older and disabled Americans with Medicare.
 Then, AARP made a deal with UnitedHealth to market UnitedHealth products to its members.
-Now, AARP is largely silent when it comes to the often deadly nature of Medicare Advantage and the major issues with UnitedHealth’s Medicare Advantage plans.
+Now, AARP is largely silent when it comes to the often deadly nature of Medicare Advantage and the inappropriate delays and denials of care in UnitedHealth’s Medicare Advantage plans.
 Don’t trust AARP.

 Adriel Bettelheim reports for Axios that UnitedHealth paid AARP $9 billion in royalties last year.
 AARP’s silence regarding grave concerns with Medicare Advantage is chilling at a time when UnitedHealth and many other insurers are engaged in widespread and persistent inappropriate delays and denials of care for their Medicare Advantage enrollees.
 Choosing a Medicare Advantage plan, including one’s with AARP branding, can mean gambling with your life.